 During recent decades, social issues in disadvantaged neighborhoods have been understated by public discourses and governmental policies, which have focused instead on the criminalization of youth misconduct, often associating delinquency and immigration.
 In France, as in other Western countries, the need for more severe penal measures has been emphasized to fight so-called ‘new forms’ of deviance, whereas combating racial discrimination and economic inequalities, and preventing petty crime via social work intervention, have been neglected.
 Retributive justice has been regarded as more legitimate than distributive justice.
 This evolution is challenging French institutions dedicated to youth issues and questions the current evolution of social policies.

-We address these issues through two fieldworks conducted in the outskirts of Paris.
-Sarah Mazouz studies “youth job centers” and focuses on the advisors and their public who belong to immigrant families or racial minorities.
-The moral and emotional issues include the general stigmatization of young people, the process by which they are attended and assessed by the center advisors, and the way both sides interact with each other.
-Sébastien Roux observes a social and educational institution of the department of justice involved in juvenile delinquency control: the “judiciary protection of youth.”
+We addressed these issues through two fieldworks conducted in the outskirts of Paris.
+Sarah Mazouz studied “youth employment centers” and focused on the advisors and their public who belong to immigrant families or racial minorities.
+The moral and emotional issues included the general stigmatization of young people, the process by which they are attended and assessed by the center advisors, and the way both sides interact with each other.
+Sébastien Roux observed a social and educational institution of the Ministry of Justice involved in juvenile delinquency control: the youth protective services.
 This facility is in charge of supervising educational measures adopted by juvenile judges.
-Moral issues involve the application of juvenile court sentences and more broadly the meaning of educational coercion.
+Moral issues involved the application of juvenile court sentences and more broadly the meaning of educational coercion.